 At Level 4, you’ll need to choose a Feat for your Paladin Build.
 Feats are strong passive features that can be used to enable a specific build, or simply provide additional Ability buffs.

 Choose the Ability Improvement Feat, which will give you 2 extra Ability Points to spend.
-Put both of the points into Charisma, to improve the efficacy of your Spellcasting.
+Put both of the points into Strength, which will improve your melee attacks.

 You’ll also gain an extra Lay on Hands Charge at this level, taking your total amount up to 4.